Obstruction Theory for Bigraded Differential Algebras: Introduction

 \section{Introduction}

 The purpose of this paper is to develop an obstruction theory for Hirsch extensions of cbba's (commutative bigraded bidifferential algebras) in order to study their homotopy theory.
-The corresponding theory for cdga's (commutative differential graded algebras) has led to a flood of breakthroughs in geometry and topology through a non-exhaustible list of work, starting from \cite{dgsm}\cite{infinitesimal}.
-The homotopy theory for cbba under consideration here, put forth recently by Stelzig in \cite{stelzig2025pluripotential}, aims to extend such success towards understanding complex manifolds via their bigraded de Rham algebras of complex differential forms.
-In \cite{stelzig2025pluripotential} minimal models for cbba's are constructed in the simply-connected case which then leads to new holomorphic invariants of complex manifolds such as refinements of the de Rham homotopy groups.
+The corresponding theory for cdga's (commutative differential graded algebras) has led to a flood of breakthroughs in geometry and topology through a non-exhaustible list of work, starting with \cite{dgsm} and \cite{infinitesimal}.
+The homotopy theory, known as pluripotetial homotopy theory, for cbba under consideration here, put forth recently by Stelzig in \cite{stelzig2025pluripotential}, aims to extend such success towards understanding complex manifolds via their bigraded de Rham algebras of complex differential forms.
+In \cite{stelzig2025pluripotential} minimal models for cbba's are constructed in the Aeppli-simply-connected case which then leads to new holomorphic invariants of complex manifolds such as refinements of the de Rham homotopy groups.

 However, the construction of minimal models in \cite{stelzig2025pluripotential} is based on a complicated analysis of various cohomology groups for bicomplexes, and has to go through a somewhat mysterious "re-minimization" step.
-Here we decide to offer an account of obstruction theory in order to complete and simplify the homotopy theory of cbba.
-It turns out that once the obstruction theory for Hirsch extensions is in place, a neat construction of minimal models with local coefficients, among many other applications, soon follows.
+Here we decide to offer an account of obstruction theory in order to complete and simplify the pluripotential homotopy theory of cbba.
+It turns out that once the obstruction theory for Hirsch extensions is in place, a neat construction of minimal models, among many other applications, soon follows.

 We here emphasize the similarity between the homotopy theory of cbba and that of cdga--both theories rely heavily, if not entirely, on the following abstract categorical structures: \begin{enumerate}[(i)] \item a triangulated category $\mathcal{C}$ (e.g. of chain complexes, bicomplexes) with a (homotopy) t-structure $\mathcal{C}_\ge 0,\mathcal{C}_\le 0$, \item symmetric monoidal operations $\oplus,\otimes$ compatible with the structures in (i), in particular $\oplus$ and $\otimes$ preserve $\mathcal{C}_{\ge 0}$; \item an exponential free functor, turning $\oplus$ into $\otimes$; \item a cohomology functor derived from t-structure $H:\mathcal{C}\to\mathcal{C}_\heartsuit$ which splits on object level, giving a theory of additive minimal models. \end{enumerate} With these, the additive homotopy theory on $\mathcal{C}$ can be promoted into a multiplicative homotopy theory on algebra objects in $\mathcal{C}$--additive minimal model upgraded to multiplicative minimal model, cohomology ungraded to cohomotopy and so on.
 The reader is recommended to keep an eye on where and how these structures are used.